cwang16/Detecting-Coccinellids/README.md

 2. Put the model's name at line 57 of file test.py

 3. Set the configuration file name in line 37 of test.py

+## Yolov5:
+Instruction is available at: https://github.com/ultralytics/yolov5

+## Yolov7:
+Instruction is available at: https://github.com/WongKinYiu/yolov7